-- Do not fully unscrew the venting screw out of the housing during venting. - Keep a distance from automatic venting device, such as venting valves.
+- ▶ Do not fully unscrew the venting screw out of the housing during venting. - Keep a distance from automatic venting device, such as venting valves.

-Risks during maintenance, decommissioning and disposal
+Risks during maintenance and decommissioning

 Danger to life from electric shock during maintenance and service work